 You complete a 22-week internship in semester 5, giving you the opportunity to apply the theoretical knowledge you have acquired in your lectures.
 You can do your internship in Austria or abroad.
 Towards the end of your degree you will study familiar topics in more depth and opt for one of two electives: Instrumental Analysis and Chemometrics or Organic and Pharmaceutical Chemistry.

-Why choose our Applied Chemistry programme
+Why choose our Chemistry programme

 - Excellent job prospects for graduates